ImplFerris/pico-pico/src/thermistor/temperature/code.md

 const ADC_LEVELS: f64 = 4096.0;

 const B_VALUE: f64 = 3950.0;
-const REF_RES: f64 = 10_000.0; // Reference resistance in ohms (10kΩ)
+const REF_RES: f64 = 10_000.0; // Reference resistance in ohms (10 kΩ)
-const REF_TEMP: f64 = 25.0; // Reference temperature 25°C
+const REF_TEMP: f64 = 25.0; // Reference temperature 25 °C
 ```

-The thermistor we used has a resistance of 10 kΩ at 25°C and a B value of 3950.
+The thermistor we used has a resistance of 10 kΩ at 25 °C and a B value of 3950.
 The pico has a 12-bit ADC resolution, so 4096 possible ADC levels.

 ## Helper functions